How much food is wasted every year?

 The contrast between the levels of food waste in different regions of the world is stark.

-On top of the food that is wasted at household level, more than double this amount again is lost in different food production phases.
+More than double this amount again is lost in different food production phases.

-In wealthy regions, like North America and Europe, consumer waste typically accounts for more than 15% of the total supply of Fruit & Vegetables, Cereals, Fish, Dairy and Roots & Tubers.
+In wealthy regions, like North America and Europe, consumer waste accounts for more than 15% of the total supply of Fruit & Vegetables, Cereals, Fish, Dairy and Roots & Tubers.

 If you split food supply into different food groups and divide by population you can estimate what the average person on earth consumes, loses and wastes.